All Episodes

 So as of right now.

-But I but I think the argument that that is that is the correct argument is that you have to recognize that somebody born a biologically a man that transitions the trend the testosterone level at that point is meaningless.
+But I think the argument that is the correct argument is that you have to recognize that somebody born biologically a man that transitions, the testosterone level at that point is meaningless.

 It's not saying there's any superiority of one sex over another.